-In Australia, your best options will be health food stores, they usually have an amazing range though can be very pricey.
+Your best options will be health food stores, they usually have an amazing range though can be very pricey.
 Coles and Woolworths supermarkets offer a fair few gluten-free options as well, both in the ‘health food’ aisle as well as mixed in with the standard products (e.g. you can find organic corn thins on the standard shelf).
-Aldi also has some gluten-free options.
+Aldi also has some less expensive gluten-free options.

-For dehydrated meals, you’ll need to head to outdoor, camping or specialist hiking stores (e.g. Anaconda, Paddy Pallin, Tentworld, …).
+For dehydrated gluten-free hiking meals, you’ll need to head to outdoor, camping or specialist hiking stores (e.g. Anaconda, Paddy Pallin, Tentworld, …).

-In New Zealand, we took the same approach as we do at home, heading to supermarkets such as Pak’n’Save or Countdown for general staples.
+When we go to New Zealand, we take the same approach as we do at home, heading to supermarkets such as Pak’n’Save or Countdown for general staples.
 Amazingly, a lot of the supermarkets also carry dehydrated meals!
 Speaks to the prevalence of the hiking culture, I guess.

-In Germany, I tend to shop at the larger supermarket chains (e.g. Real or Kaufland) and also chemist chains (e.g. DM or Rossmann) as they carry a huge range of health food.
+I tend to shop at the larger supermarket chains (e.g. Real or Kaufland) and also chemist chains (e.g. DM or Rossmann) as they carry a huge range of health food.
 The supermarket chain REWE also has decent gluten-free options as do the pricier “Bio-Shops” like BIO Company, Alnatura or denn’s Biomarkt.

 Sticking to a strict gluten-free diet on multi-day hikes, or even day hikes, isn’t too much of a challenge for me these days.
 I’ve got my staples sorted out for breakfast, lunch and dinner, and then just go hunting for some delicious snacks to throw into the mix.